-This Annual Report on Form 10-K, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-These are statements, other than statements of historical fact, that give current expectations or forecasts of future events, including without limitation: drilling plans, planned wells, rig count; our 2018 capital budget and the planned allocation thereof; reserve estimates; expectations regarding future economic and market conditions and their effects on us; and our ability to manage through the lower commodity cycles.
+This Annual Report on Form 10-K, particularly Items 1 and 2.
+Business and Properties, Item 1A.
+Risk Factors, Item 3.
+Legal Proceedings, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, and Item 7A.
+Quantitative Disclosures about Market Risk, includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 These statements typically contain words such as "may," "anticipates," "believes," "estimates," "expects," "plans," "predicts," "targets," "projects," "should," "would" or similar words, indicating that future outcomes are uncertain.
 In accordance with "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, these statements are accompanied by cautionary language identifying important factors, though not necessarily all such factors that could cause future outcomes to differ materially from those set forth in the forward-looking statements.

 While we believe that these forward-looking statements are reasonable as and when made, there can be no assurance that future developments affecting us will be those that we anticipate.
-For a description of known material factors that could cause our actual results to differ from those in the forward-looking statements, see other factors discussed in Item 1A.
-Risk Factors.
+For a description of known material factors that could cause our actual results to differ from those in the forward-looking statements, see "Item 1A.
+Risk Factors."